 The path that you choose to go down in your occupational therapy career can be influenced by a number of factors – salary, education requirements and responsibility are a few of them.
 However, beyond technicalities, it’s crucial to consider the kind of person you are and how you like to work.
 Do you want to focus on learning how to develop treatments or do you want to be the one deploying them?
 Are you more behind the scenes or more hands-on?
 At the end of the day, the decision should come from a personal place.
 Either way, you can rest assured that you have chosen to be part of a profession that truly helps people.

 Are you on the hunt for a new professional opportunity in the world of occupational therapy?
-Radius has lots of job openings across the country that could be right for you.
+Radius has job postings all across the country, so you can apply to an open opportunity here or discuss what you are looking for with a recruiter here.